 Once you know your goals and what could stop you from achieving them, you will have the knowledge you need to pen your customer service policy.
 Here are a few ideas to help you write one that covers everything important:

 Not everything here will apply to your company.
-Use what works and what matters for you; many of the best policies take up less than a page.
+Use what works for and matters to you; many of the best policies take up less than a page.

 A good customer service policy doesn’t just tell employees how to act.
 It’s written to achieve specific goals as part of a larger strategy.
 It empowers staff, ensures customers are treated well, and makes everyone’s day a little brighter—all while improving your bottom line.